 Until recently, DWA provided recycled water service to 12 metered customers.
 Two of these customers switched to groundwater, including the largest irrigation customer who switched in August 2020 and accounted for approximately one-third of recycled water use.
 This has reduced the total annual consumption of recycled water considerably.
 Additionally, a third golf course customer converted the property from a golf course to a desert preserve, eliminating all of the turf.
 Currently, this recycled water customer is only irrigating the remaining trees.
 The remaining customers use recycled water to irrigate golf courses, parks, medians, and Palm Springs High School fields.
-The DWA reclamation plant provides the additional treatment to wastewater from the City of Palm Springs that is necessary to distribute it for irrigation use.
+The DWA recycled water plant provides additional treatment to wastewater from the City of Palm Springs necessary to use it for irrigation.

-Using recycled water for irrigation saves electricity, using one quarter of the energy needed to pump groundwater, and dramatically reduces the consumption of potable water.
-The additional treatment of wastewater at the reclamation plant also reduces nitrates which could otherwise impact the groundwater basin.
+Using recycled water for irrigation saves electricity, using one quarter of the energy needed to pump groundwater, and reduces the consumption of potable water.
+The additional treatment of wastewater at the recycled water plant also reduces nitrates which could otherwise impact the groundwater basin.
 As with recycled water providers throughout California, DWA's recycled water rates must be competitive with other sources of irrigation water while ideally recovering basic operating costs.